dotnet-websharper/core/docs/WS4UpdateGuide.md

 Now, you can use it in a generic function if you mark that function `[<Inline>]`.
 In general, tranlation that relies on type information is delayed within inlines until the type arguments has been resolved at the call point.

+### JSON APIs

+Instead of using the `CompiledName` attribute to specify JSON-serialized name of an F# union case, use WebSharper's `Name` attribute.

 ## Missing features in first alpha release compared to WebSharper 3 (to be added)

 * TypeScript definition output